The State of the SBOM Tool Ecosystems: A Comparative Analysis of SPDX and CycloneDX: Threats to Validity

 We do not study the competing SWID SBOM format, as it is considered more a software identifier than a complete SBOM format (e.g. \spdx, \cdx)~\citep{barack}.
 SWID tags provide a simple method to track software inventory, but lack the depth and analysis capabilities offered by \spdx and \cdx, which include detailed information on software components, licenses, vulnerabilities, and other metadata~\citep{ravi}.
 Comparison of SWID tool ecosystems with \spdx and \cdx would not yield equivalent insights due to the fundamental differences in their scope and purpose.

 It is important to note that \spdx released its 3.0 version on April 16, 2024, after our data collection period.
 This significant update may dramatically change the landscape of \spdx tools and their capabilities, potentially addressing some of the issues identified in our study.
 However, our findings on specification-related issues and their resolution rates remain valuable, as they reveal correlations between specification complexity and issue resolution patterns, specifically showing an association between more complex specifications and faster resolution times, likely due to increased community attention and resources.
 Although our study design does not establish causality, these correlations provide meaningful insight into ecosystem dynamics.

-Future research can benefit from our methodology and replication kit to analyze the post-\spdx 3.0 landscape and compare it with our results to identify shifts in ecosystem dynamics and improvement areas.
-Our work provides an important baseline for such comparative analyses.
+To partially assess the impact of \spdx 3.0, we scanned all 456 \spdx tool repositories in our dataset, examining README files, release notes, and changelogs, for explicit mentions of \spdx 3.0 support (scan performed on an April 2026 checkout of the repositories).
+Only 5 repositories (1.1\%) already advertise \spdx 3.0 support: \texttt{spdx/tools-java}, \texttt{spdx/Spdx-Java-Library}, \texttt{spdx/tools-python}, \texttt{spdx/tools-golang}, and \texttt{spdx/spdx-maven-plugin}.
+All five are core \spdx toolchain libraries maintained by the official \spdx project.
+The remaining 98.9\% of \spdx tool repositories have not yet migrated.
+Notably, \spdx 3.0 introduces a new JSON-LD-based data model that is not backward-compatible with \spdx 2.x serializations~\citep{spdx30release,spdx30diffs}, meaning tools cannot transparently support 3.0 without active updates.
+This suggests that \spdx 3.0 adoption is still in an early stage at the time of writing this paper.
+This means that our pre-3.0 baseline remains highly relevant for understanding the current ecosystem state.
+Future research can use our methodology and replication kit to track migration progress and compare post-3.0 ecosystem dynamics against our baseline.

 Our analysis is based on a specific point in time snapshot of the \spdx and \cdx ecosystems.
 As these ecosystems continue to grow and evolve, the distribution of tools and issue categories can change, and new trends can surface.
 While our findings provide valuable insights into the current state of these ecosystems, ongoing monitoring and evaluation will be necessary to capture emerging trends and updates in the dynamic ecosystem of \spdx and \cdx tools.